bnkamalesh/webgo/README.md

 Info 2020/06/03 12:55:26 HTTP server, listening on :8080
 ```

-Or if you have [Docker](https://www.docker.com/), open your terminal and:
+Or if you have [Docker](https://www.docker.com/), open the terminal and:

 ```bash
 $ git clone https://github.com/bnkamalesh/webgo.git